Month 2, Day 26, Friday 9:00 p.m.

-She quieted herself, taking quick, deep, breaths, her eyes wide and staring out over her knees.
+She quieted herself, taking quick, deep breaths, her eyes wide and staring out over her knees.

 She raised her gaze to his, noting the tight lines of strain around his eyes.
 “The raven died,” she whispered hoarsely.
 Saying it aloud helped somehow.
 It was the raven that had died, not Siobhan.
 “The cage activated and killed the raven with a superheated fireball.
 Very…” She swallowed.
-It had been different from times before, when she ended the spell on purpose.
+This had been very different from times before, when she ended the spell on purpose.
 She had been fully immersed in its senses, and some of the raven’s own emotions might have rippled back to her through their connection before it was immediately and forcibly severed.
 “It was very melodramatic.”
-She rolled her shoulders back to release some tension, straightening her clothes in a way she suddenly realized she’d picked up from Ana.
+She rolled her shoulders back to release some tension, and straightened her clothes in a way she suddenly realized she’d picked up from Ana.

 “They tried to bypass the wards, then?”
 Oliver asked.

 “A free-cast divination spell, I’m guessing.
-It couldn’t have been an artifact, unless one slipped past the search.
+It couldn’t have been an artifact unless one slipped past the search.
 I think I felt my ward start to activate for a moment,” she said, rising back to her feet with Oliver’s steadying hand on her elbow.
 “I’m fine,” she assured him.
 “But they were probably trying to find me.”

 The enforcer shook his head.
 “Negative, Lord Stag.
 We are safe for extraction.”